johan-socarras/EVE-NG-Networking-Labs/01-three-tier-enterprise-lan/README.md

 This design keeps Layer 2 boundaries smaller and makes the core routing layer more scalable and stable.

-## High Availability

-Rapid-PVST is used to control Layer 2 path selection and avoid switching loops.

 ## Security Features

 The lab includes basic enterprise security practices:

 * SSH-only remote access
 * Local user authentication
-* Port Security on access ports
 * Native VLAN separation
 * Isolated VLAN for unused or restricted ports
-* ACL restricting SSH access to management networks only

 ## Configuration Files